Agaricus placomyces: Description

 The gills of this mushroom are free from the stem, crowded, and pale grayish-pink, turning brown in age.
 In addition, the stem is 6–15 cm long, 1–1.5 cm. thick and more or less equal, with an enlarged base (unlike typically ending in a small bulb like Agaricus pocillator).
 Also, it is fairly smooth, white and bruising yellow, especially at the base, with a persistent ring, and the partial veil when still covering the gills developing brownish to yellowish droplets.

 At 8–15 cm long and 2–3.5 cm thick, the stipe is slightly enlarged at the base; the surface is white, and smooth above and below the ring.
 The veil of the stipe is membranous, thick, white, and forms a persistent ring with a smooth upper and lower surface.
 The base of the stipe is typically yellow when bruised and smells of phenol.

-The spores are 4–6.0 x 3.5–4.5 µm, smooth, and elliptical; the spore print is blackish-brown.
+The spores are 4–6.0 x 3.5–4.5 μm, smooth, and elliptical; the spore print is dark brown.

+Similar species

+Several related species are difficult to distinguish.